World War II by country: Laos

-Indonesia

 Iran

 During the start of the war the Allies demanded that Iran remove German nationals from their soil, fearing they might be Nazi spies or harm the British-owned oil facilities, but Reza Shah refused, stating that they had nothing to do with the Nazis.

 The Allies worried that Germany would look to neutral Iran for oil.
 Soon the Allies questioned themselves about Iranian neutrality and they gave Reza Shah a final warning to remove the German workers.
 He refused once again.
 In August 1941, the British and Soviet troops invaded Iran (Operation Countenance) and, in September 1941, forced Reza Shah Pahlavi to abdicate his throne.
 He was replaced by his son Mohammad Reza Shah Pahlavi, who was willing to enter the war on the side of the Allies.
 Iran became known as "The Bridge of Victory".

 Iran provided a 'blue water' supply route to the Soviet Union via the port of Bandar Abbas and a specially constructed railway route.
 The supply routes were known collectively as the Persian Corridor.
 Soviet political operatives known as "agitprops" infiltrated Iran and helped establish the Comintern affiliate Tudeh Party in early 1942.

 In September 1943, Iran declared war on Germany, which qualified it for membership in the United Nations (UN).

 The Soviet Union fomented revolts among the Azerbaijani and Kurdish peoples in Iran and soon formed the People's Republic of Azerbaijan in December 1945 and the Kurdish People's Republic not long after.
 Both were run by Soviet-controlled leaders.
 Soviet troops remained in Iran, following the January 1946 expiration of a wartime treaty providing for the presence of American, British and Soviet troops.